mido/mido/README.rst

   exception.

-  This regularity occurs in two places: in PortMidi when you close a port that has a callback, and in pygame when you close any port.
+  This regularity occurs in two places: in PortMidi when you close a port that has a callback, and in Pygame when you close any port.

 Source Code